sonikirtan110/social-media-fatigue-dashboard-ai/README.md

 # Social Media Fatigue Dashboard AI

-Social Media Fatigue Dashboard AI leverages machine learning to predict digital fatigue from social media usage.
-This project integrates a Flask REST API, an ML model trained with scikit-learn, a cloud PostgreSQL database on Render, and interactive visualizations built in Power BI.
+Social Media Fatigue Dashboard AI leverages machine learning to predict digital fatigue based on social media usage metrics.
+The solution integrates a Flask REST API, an ML model trained with scikit-learn, a cloud PostgreSQL database on Render, and interactive visualizations built in Power BI.

 ---